jpgsantos/jpgsantos.github.io/about.md

 ---
-layout default
+layout: default
-title Sobre
+title: About
 ---

-## Sobre mim
+## About Me

-Sou João Pedro Gomes dos Santos, com doutoramento em Neurociência Computacional.
-Os meus interesses incluem dinâmica cerebral, análise de dados e aplicações práticas de inteligência artificial.
+I'm João Pedro Gomes dos Santos, with a PhD in Computational Neuroscience.
+My interests include brain dynamics, data analysis, and practical applications of artificial intelligence.

-Este site é feito com [Jekyll](httpsjekyllrb.com) e está hospedado no [GitHub Pages](httpspages.github.com).
+This site is built with [Jekyll](https://jekyllrb.com) and is hosted on [GitHub Pages](https://pages.github.com).